mkhuluf/IRSScrape/README.md

 # IRSScrape

 ## Background
-This is a take home interview problem that I did for a fintech company looking into hiring Software Engineers for their Integrations time.
+This is a take home interview problem that I did for a fintech company looking into hiring Software Engineers for their Integrations team.
 For the interview, I was required to write two tasks that searches through the Prior Year Products webpage from the IRS website, https://apps.irs.gov/, and do the following:
 1. Taking a list of tax forms, generating a JSON object with a list of dictionary objects with information regarding the tax forms including
 	- Tax form name
 	- Tax form description